yvonne13236/Weather-Man/README.md

 Disclaimer: This is the very first prototype of the web app, or more like a proof of concept of the app.
-The model is not  The accuracy is really low.
+The model is not trained well.
+The accuracy is really low.